 Camera Systems.
-Camera systems have a come a long way, but at least for Tymco customers, they are still optional.
+Camera systems have a come a long way but at least for Tymco customers they still warrant being an option.
 Tymco offers three camera options: Rear view for backing up, gutter broom view for operators who want improved visibility over the parabola side mirror, and a camera beneath the unit looking at the pickup head.
 Rokas says customers can add any combination of the three cameras, with the rear-view camera being the most popular.
 The view of each camera is shown on a 7-inch, color monitor inside the cab.
-The monitor displays only one camera view at a time, and the operator can change views with the push of a button.
+The monitor displays only one camera view at a time and the operator can change views with the push of a button.

 Paraschak says all Stewart-Amos sweepers are equipped to handle three cameras.
 The backup and right gutter broom camera are standard.
 A third camera can be added as an option.
 For many contractors, the right gutter broom camera eliminates the need for an expensive dual steering option.

 Paraschak says that in many instances mechanical broom buyers mount the third camera outside the debris hopper looking in to monitor the loading process.
-They can tell not only how full it is, when they need to dump and also if the hopper is filling evenly.
-Some elect to mount a camera on the rear view mirror to view the hopper as its dumping.
+They can tell not only how full it is and when they need to dump but also if the hopper is filling evenly.
+Other buyers elect to mount the camera on the rear view mirror to view the hopper as its dumping.

 Cameras on Stewart-Amos units are viewed on a 7-inch color monitor mounted on the dashboard.
 The monitor, which is adjustable for contract, brightness and color, can show one, two or three camera views simultaneously.

 Jim Adair, director of product management for Schwarze Industries, says Schwarze also offers multi-camera options, up to four cameras, which can be viewed as a single or as multiple camera view.
-Cameras can be placed in multiple locations and all cameras have a built-in infrared array for low-light situations.
-“When that happens, anything that reflects the light really pops,” he says.
-“It’s a feature contractors really appreciate.”
+He says the cameras can be placed in multiple locations and all cameras have a built in infrared array for low-light situations.
+“When that happens anything that reflects the light really pops,” he says.
+“It’s a feature contractors really appreciate."

 Elgin Sweeper has standardized rear-view camera systems on its sweepers since 2008, enhancing the operator’s field of vision while increasing the safety of operation in all applications.
 According to James Crockett, sweeper products manager at Elgin Sweeper, the camera system can receive inputs for up to four cameras to increase operator visibility on both left- and right-hand sides of the sweeper, along with the potential for a top-mounted “peripheral vision” camera.
 “This decision wasn’t based on option take-rates, but was a strategic decision to make it a standard on all Elgin Sweeper products to increase operator awareness of the adjacent surroundings,” Crockett said.
 “As a subsidiary of Federal Signal Corporation, Elgin Sweeper added safety equipment that Federal Signal uses on first responder vehicles to provide additional value to both our contractor and municipal customers.”

 Conveyor options.
-Elgin Sweeper offers two conveyor options: the No-jam belt conveyor option and the Elevator squeegee conveyor option.
+Crockett says Elgin Sweeper offers two conveyor options: the No-jam belt conveyor option and the Elevator squeegee conveyor option.